 Heather received her B.F.A in Illustration from Rivier College (Rivier University) and her M.S.M in Arts Administration from Lesley College (Lesley University).

 She joined our staff in 1993.
 Over the course of working at Appel Farm she has held staff positions as the Events Intern, Concert Marketing Coordinator, Organizational Marketing Director and currently serves as the Director of External Relations, whereby her duties include not only Marketing but supervising the Development Department.
-Throughout her Appel Farm career, she coordinated the Jersey Arts Marketers South committee for the New Jersey State Council on the Arts and currently is a County Freeholder appointed member of the Salem County Tourism Committee.
-She also held other positions within the local community including as Secretary on the Women’s Auxiliary of Inspira Health Network-Elmer Division, the Elmer Board of Education and Service Unit Manager for the Crow Pond District of the Girl Scouts of Central and Southern New Jersey.
+She received the Paul Aiken Award at the South Jersey Cultural Alliance’s “Encore Awards” in 2016.
+Throughout her Appel Farm career, she coordinated the Jersey Arts Marketers South committee for the New Jersey State Council on the Arts and currently sits at the Vice-Chair of the committee.
+Ms. Yelle is also a County Freeholder appointed member of the Salem County Tourism Committee and currently sits on the “Celebrate the Excellence” Awards Nomination Committee of the Girl Scouts of Central and Southern New Jersey.
+Her other positions within the local community included Secretary on the Women’s Auxiliary of Inspira Health Network-Elmer Division, the Elmer Board of Education and the Service Unit Manager for the Crow Pond District of the Girl Scouts of Central and Southern New Jersey.
 Email Heather at [email protected].

 Tracy Power, Camp Director